Climatic and Humanitarian Impacts of Nuclear War

 What other climatic and humanitarian effects could the use of nuclear weapons have, and are these arguments strong enough to pressure the nine nuclear states to never actually use these weapons?

 Alan Robock, Distinguished Professor of climate science in the Department of Environmental Sciences at Rutgers University, New Brunswick, New Jersey, USA.
 His areas of expertise include geoengineering, climatic effects of nuclear war, and the effects of volcanic eruptions on climate.

-The seminar is arranged together with the Swedish Pugwash group, and will be moderated by Christer Ahlström, Director at UI.
+The seminar was arranged together with the Swedish Pugwash group, and moderated by Christer Ahlström, Director at UI.